 It's believed the name "doughnut" was either a literal description of Elizabeth Gregory's treat -- dough with nuts -- or comes from the description "dough knots."

 During World War I, women working with the Salvation Army helped popularize doughnuts as battlefield treats.
 About 250 volunteers known as "doughnut lassies" brought the fried treats to soldiers on the front lines to keep their spirits up.
 (The soldiers, appropriately, were known as "doughboys," but that's actually a nickname dating back to the Civil War and has nothing to do with doughnuts.)

 In 1920, a Russian refugee named Adolph Levitt invented a doughnut machine to crank out the pastries more quickly at his New York bakery.

 Levitt's machine was a hit.
 By 1931, he was making $25 million a year selling the machines, and at the 1934 Chicago's World Fair, doughnuts were called "the food hit of the Century of Progress."

 One of the country's most famous doughnut retailers got its start in Depression-era Winston-Salem, N.C., in 1937.
-Vernon Rudolph and two of his friends used a secret recipe and borrowed to create a batch of doughnuts called Krispy Kremes, which they delivered them door-to-door.
+Vernon Rudolph and two of his friends used a secret recipe and borrowed money to create a batch of doughnuts called Krispy Kremes, which they then delivered door-to-door.